ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 In theory, these endpoints should of course be patched, but in practice, it is often not done which leaves the endpoint open to the vulnerability in question.
 A network-based security solution can look for attempted exploits of such vulnerabilities and stop them before they reach the unpatched endpoint.

-With TLS 1.3, the network-based security solution must act as a MITM at all times, since it must engage during the ClientHello and cannot disengage subsequently.

 ## Use Case O5 - Rapid Containment of New Vulnerability and Campaigns
 When a new vulnerability is discovered or an attack campaign is launched, it is important to patch the vulnerability or contain the campaign as quickly as possible.
 Patches however are not always available immediately, and even when they are, most endpoints are in practice not patched immediately, which leaves them open to the attack.

 A network-based security solution can look for attempted exploits of such new vulnerabilities or recognize an attack being launched based on security intelligence related to the campaign and stop them before they reach the vulnerable endpoint.

-With TLS 1.3, the network-based security solution must act as a MITM at all times, since it must engage during the ClientHello and cannot disengage subsequently.

 ## Use Case O6 - End-of-Life Endpoint
 Older endpoints (and in some cases even new ones) will not receive any software updates.
 As new vulnerabilities inevitably are discovered, these endpoints will be vulnerable to exploits.

-A network-based security solution can help prevent such exploits.
-With TLS 1.3, the network-based security solution must act as a MITM at all times, since it must engage during the ClientHello and cannot disengage subsequently.
+A network-based security solution can help prevent such exploits with the MITM functions.

 ## Use Case O7 - Compliance
 This use case is similar to the inbound compliance use case described in {{InboundCompliance}}, except its from the client point of view.

-Again, the only way to satisfy the use case scenario around network-based audit is for the middlebox to always become an active MITM.

 ## Use Case O8 - Crypto Security Audit
 This is a variation of the use case in {{InboundCryptoSecurityAudit}}.